 It is important to keep in mind that these claims adjusters work on these claims as their job.
 They are practiced and trained.
 A naive worker, who wants to be helpful and honest, simply is no match for an adjuster who is looking to cause a worker to make misstatements that could come back to haunt their claim.

-An attorney from Atkinson Law Office, P.A. is experienced with workers' compensation claims and has represented many workers on these matters will not be fooled by an insurance company's tactics.
+An attorney from Atkinson Gerber Law Office is experienced with workers’ compensation claims and has represented many workers on these matters will not be fooled by an insurance company’s tactics.
 They know the types of questions they will ask and are prepared to respond with answers that protect your claim.